 - Place the finished cake into the fridge to chill for one hour.

 As soon as the cake is chilled it can be sliced and served.
-A useful tip is to wipe the cutting knife with kitchen paper after each cut.
-This will keep the cake slices clean.
+Also a useful tip is to wipe the cutting knife with kitchen paper after each cut.
+Since doing so keeps the cake slices clean.

 If you have enjoyed this recipe for Summer Mixed Berry Sponge Cake you may also like these: